Harry-Dillamore/InteractiveNarritives-Group4/README.md

 - Scouts: Faster zombies with ability to track and follow the player
 - Leaders: Similar to regular zombies but more intelligent, with the ability to alert nearby zombies of the player's location.

-For these types I will need to research how to adjust the senses and behavior of AI characters and find out how to allow for some level of communication between them.
+For these types I will need to research how to adjust the senses and behaviour of AI characters and find out how to allow for some level of communication between them.

 #### Examples
 ###### The Last of Us